SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

    Also, are adjacent underscores meant to be allowed, as in ``5__000``?
    (The REPL supports them as of swift-1.21 but it seems odd.)

+..
+Fine as is.
+They're happy to follow the trail blazed by other languages.
+   We will look into how Ruby and Java handle trailing underscores here and follow up.
+   TODO: Do some research

 .. docnote::
     Why are negative integer literals treated (grammatically) asymmetrically to negative floating-point literals.
     From [Contributor 7746]'s radar:
     rdar://problem/15181997 Teach the compiler about a concept of negative integer literals.

+..
+If you're doing an enum case, we want you to be able to do -3 as an Integer
+    value.
+The answer to the assymetry is that floating point literals should also allow a leading negative sign.
+Integers are a little bit special because they show up in the compile stuff.
+    TODO: File a bug

+    This is a parser hack, not a lexer hack.
+In the surface grammar, we can ignore it.

 [Partial grammar below.]